 The project’s architectural approach is set out to clearly articulate public and private spaces throughout the buildings.

-The cluster flat blocks are treated with brick facades and muted aluminum cladding panels, referencing the recently completed Student Services building within the campus.
-Recessed windows, sections of projecting brickwork and variation to the mortar colour and brick stock enhance the buildings’ envelope, while retaining a language that reflects the private nature of the bedrooms within.
+The cluster flat blocks are treated with brick facades and muted aluminium cladding panels, referencing the recently completed Student Services building within the campus.
+Recessed windows, sections of projecting brickwork and variation to the mortar colour and brick stock enhance the buildings’ envelope while retaining a language that reflects the private nature of the bedrooms within.

 At the corner of each cluster flat, brass-clad projecting bay windows provide a strong contrast to the brickwork, defining the communal kitchen spaces.
 Each corner window contains an expansive window seat that helps to connect occupants with the street below.

-The project will introduce a significant amount of planting, with numerous semi-mature trees and shrubs introduced to create a woodland boundary along the perimeter of the site.
+The project has introduced a significant amount of planting, with numerous semi-mature trees and shrubs introduced to create a woodland boundary along the perimeter of the site.
 This will serve to enhance the boundary of the campus and enable the new buildings to integrate into the surrounding context of Talbot Village.

-Once complete, the new student accommodation will provide high quality on-campus living for students studying at AUB, helping to support its growing reputation as a leading creative faculty.
-With its close proximity to the existing campus, the development will contribute to the University’s long-running sustainability ambitions though reduced travel distances and measures taken to prioritise pedestrians over cars.
+The new student accommodation provides high-quality on-campus living for students studying at AUB, helping to support its growing reputation as a leading creative faculty.
+With its close proximity to the existing campus, the development will contribute to the University’s long-running sustainability ambitions through reduced travel distances and measures are taken to prioritise pedestrians over cars.
 The building is targetting BREEAM ‘Very Good’, in line with recent developments, and will achieve thermal efficiency in its construction and incorporate photovoltaics at roof level.

 The new AUB student accommodation was officially opened in September 2021 in time for the 2021/2022 academic year.